ShobanChiddarth/Dental-Patient-Management-System/src/help.md

                     You must provide `treatmentID`
 - remove appointment: remove an appointment in table `Appointments` in database `SrisakthiPatients` You must provide `treatmentID`
-NOTE: You can remove appointments only if the treatment didn\'t take place
+NOTE: You can remove appointments only if the treatment didn't take place

 TREATMENTS
 ----------